Sep 17, 2013 (08:09 AM EDT)

 Read the Original Article at InformationWeek

-Learn more about defending your organization by attending the Interop conference track on Risk Management and Security in New York from Sept.
+Learn more about virtualization and cloud environments by attending the Interop conference track on Cloud Computing and Virtualization in New York from Sept.
 30 to Oct.
 4.